CreativeMayhemLtd/.github/profile/README.md

 ### [Framework](https://github.com/CreativeMayhemLtd/Framework)

 **The Foundation.** Framework is the underlying substrate for just about every product we run.
 It is a battle-tested SaaS container pattern for deploying industrial-scale digital products.
 It provides a secure, "six-walled" infrastructure with pre-built modules for authentication, credit-based economies, GDPR compliance, and deep observability.
-Framework handles the heavy lifting of operations—job queues, billing, and safety—enabling the rapid deployment of secure, private, and scalable platforms without reinventing the foundation.
+Framework handles the heavy lifting of operations—job queues, billing, and safety.
+Framework enables rapid deployment of secure, private, and scalable platforms without reinventing the foundation.

 ---